RIM-8 Talos: History

 The RGM-8H Talos-ARM was a dedicated anti-radar homing missile for use against shore-based radar stations.
 Initial testing of the RGM-8H was performed in 1965, and soon after, it was deployed in Vietnam on Chicago, Oklahoma City, and Long Beach, attacking North Vietnamese SAM radars.
 Oklahoma City fired the first successful RGM-8H combat shot in US Navy history in early 1972.
 It was also the first combat surface-to-surface missile shot in US Navy history.

+Specific installations

+The Talos saw relatively limited use due to its large size and dual radar antenna system; few ships could accommodate the large missiles with the AN/SPW-2 missile guidance radar and the AN/SPG-49 target illumination and tracking radar.
+The 9.9-meter-long, 3½-ton missile was comparable in size to a small fighter aircraft (Note: The contemporary Soviet MiG-15 jet fighter was 10.1 meters long and weighed 5 tons.) and required 24 men to assemble its wings and fins.

+The Mark 7 Guided Missile Launching System (GMLS) was installed in an aft mount on the three s (converted light cruisers).
+Its missiles were stored in a deckhouse divided into three parts, consisting of a pair of wing and fin assembly areas at the rear near the launcher (one for each launcher rail), a ready-service magazine for 16 assembled but finless missiles in the middle, and up to 30 missiles and boosters in a storage area at the front.